kubos/kubos/docs/kubos-design.rst

 Since Linux is far more complex, it does come with inherent risks, which KubOS combats by pairing it with U-boot.
 U-boot is a widely-used bootloader that manages the Linux kernel and the core of our system, capable of automatically failing over to stored backups should a catastrophic event occur.
-This bootloader also gives us the capability to update the *entire operating system*, if a single process update is insufficient.
+This bootloader also gives us the capability to update the entire operating system *during flight*, if a single process update is insufficient.

 Real-Time and KubOS
 ^^^^^^^^^^^^^^^^^^^

 Linux, inherently, is not a real-time operating system (RTOS), and there are often strict timing requirements for spacecraft missions.
-Why then, did we still pursue Linux rather than an RTOS environment?
+Why then did we still pursue Linux rather than an RTOS environment?
 How do we expect to tackle these requirements?

 How to go about addressing real-time requirements on a spacecraft running KubOS depends on the actual requirement itself.